iterative/dvc.org/static/docs/user-guide/cache-file-linking.md

 Each file linking option is further detailed below, in order of efficiency:

-1. **`reflink`** - copy-on-write links or "reflinks" are the best possible link type, when available.
-They're is as fast as hard/symlinks, but don't carry a risk of cache corruption since file system takes care of copying the file if you try to edit it in place, thus keeping a linked cache file intact.
+1. **`reflink`** - copy-on-write\* links or "reflinks" are the best possible link type, when available.
+They're is as fast as hard/symlinks, but don't carry a risk of cache corruption since the file system takes care of copying the file if you try to edit it in place, thus keeping a linked cache file intact.
    Unfortunately reflinks are currently supported on a limited number of file systems only (Linux: Btrfs, XFS, OCFS2; MacOS: APFS), but in the future they will be supported by the majority of file systems in use.

 2. **`hardlink`** - hard links are the most efficient way to link your data to cache if both your repo and your cache directory are located on the same file system/drive.
    > Please note that hardlinked data files should never be edited in place, but
    > instead deleted and then replaced with a new file, otherwise it might cause
    > cache corruption and automatic deletion of cached files by DVC.